-Any competitor/team who may have stationed themselves in the incorrect place (according to the plan issued by the Secretary of the Meeting) in the paddocks and has refused to move when asked by an SRO/BRSCC/MSO official, may be reported to the Clerk of the Course.
+Any competitor/team who may have stationed themselves in the incorrect place in the paddocks and has refused to move when asked by a BRSCC/MSV official, may be reported to the Clerk of the Course.

 6.1 Engines must not be run before 09.00 or after 20.00 hrs on the day of the meeting.
 It is forbidden to start the engine of any competing car in the Pits and Paddock area at any time whatsoever on the day immediately before the date of the meeting.
 Circuit Security Contractors are empowered by the organisers to strictly enforce this regulation.